nion-software/nionswift/docs/user_interface.rst

 Computation
 -----------
-With the Computation subsection of the inspector, you can adjust several variables for a computation associated with the selected item.
+The Computation subsection of the Inspector can be used to adjust variables for a computation associated with the selected item.

 .. image:: graphics/inspector_computation_subsection.png
     :width: 321
     :alt: Inspector Computation Subsection

-The variables in this subsection will change based on what kind of item is selected.
-For example, a line profile will have adjustments for the coordinates of each end of the line, the angle of the line, and the length and width of the line; whereas a processing filter like a gaussian blur may only have a single slider to adjust the sigma (or blur) value.
-If the selected item has no associated computations, the Computation subsection will say "None."

-The Computation subsection can also be accessed in a separate pop-up window by hitting :kbd:`Ctrl+E` (or :kbd:`Cmd+E` on macOS).
-The computation editor window is recommended for editing computations as it provides an easier-to-use interface for the same functionality.
+The variables displayed in this subsection depend on the selected item type:

+* A line profile will show adjustments for the coordinates of each end, the angle, and the length and width.

+* A processing filter (such as Gaussian blur) may show only a single slider to adjust the sigma (blur) value.

+* If the selected item has no associated computations, the subsection will display "None."

+To open the computation editor window (with a larger editing interface), press :kbd:`Ctrl+E` (or :kbd:`Command+E` on macOS).
+This provides the same functionality as the subsection with more screen space.

 .. image:: graphics/computation_window.png
     :width: 321